Comparebench/yardstick/readme.md

 * View all your uploaded profiles, view past benchmark results

 Currently supports running Cinebench R20.
 Does not support the windows store version.

+Longer term goal is for Yardstick to become a benchmark of it's own.